Agnostic Learning of Halfspaces with Gradient Descent via Soft Margins: Introduction

 where $\phi_{\bar v}$ is a soft margin function corresponding to a unit norm minimizer $\bar v$ of the population zero-one loss.
 Thus, by analyzing the properties of $\phi_{\bar v}$, one can immediately derive approximate agnostic learning results for the output of gradient descent.
 In particular, we are able to show the following guarantees for the output of gradient descent: \begin{enumerate} \item \textbf{Hard margin distributions}.
-If $\norm x \leq B_X$ almost surely and there is $\bar \gamma>0$ such that $\bar v^\top x \geq \bar \gamma$ a.s., then $\zeroone(w_{t}) \leq \tilde O(\bar \gamma^{-1} \optz) + \eps$. \item \textbf{Sub-exponential distributions satisfying anti-concentration.} If random vectors from $\calD_x$ are sub-exponential and satisfy a simple anti-concentration inequality for projections onto one dimensional subspaces, then $\zeroone(w_t)\leq \tilde O(\optz^{1/2}) + \eps$.
+If $\norm x \leq B_X$ almost surely and there is $\bar \gamma>0$ such that $\bar v^\top x \geq \bar \gamma$ a.s., then $\zeroone(w_{t}) \leq \tilde O(\bar \gamma^{-1} \optz) + \eps$. \item \textbf{Sub-exponential distributions satisfying anti-concentration.} If random vectors from $\calD_x$ are sub-exponential and satisfy an anti-concentration inequality for projections onto one dimensional subspaces, then $\zeroone(w_t)\leq \tilde O(\optz^{1/2}) + \eps$.
 This covers any log-concave isotropic distribution. \end{enumerate} For each of our guarantees, the runtime and sample complexity are $\poly(d, \eps^{-1})$.
 The exact rates are given in Corollaries \ref{corollary:agnostic.margin.bounded}, \ref{corollary:bounded} and \ref{corollary:log.concave.isotropic}.
 In Table \ref{table:results} we compare our results with known lower bounds in the literature.
+To the best of our knowledge, our results are the first to show that gradient descent on convex surrogates for the zero-one loss can learn halfspaces in the presence of agnostic label noise, despite the ubiquity of this approach for classification problems.

-An additional consequence of our analysis is that loss functions with exponential tails have favorable sample complexity and runtime guarantees as compared to losses with fatter tails, answering a question recently posed by~\citet{ji2020regularization}.
-In particular, we show in Corollary \ref{corollary:linear.obj.linearly.separable} that if $\ell(z) = O(\exp(-z))$ for $z\geq 1$, then the sample complexity is $\tilde O(\gamma^{-2} \eps^{-2})$ and runtime is $\tilde O(\gamma^{-2} \eps^{-1})$ for linearly separable distributions with margin $\gamma>0$, while for loss functions with tails $\ell(z) = O(z^{-p})$, the sample complexity and runtimes are each penalized by a factor of $O(\eps^{-2/p})$.
+The remainder of the paper is organized as follows.
+In Section \ref{sec:related.work}, we review the literature on learning halfspaces in the presence of noise.
+In Section \ref{sec:soft.margins}, we discuss the notion of soft margins which will be essential to our proofs, and provide examples of soft margin behavior for different distributions.
+In Section \ref{sec:gd.surrogate} we show that gradient descent efficiently finds minimizers of convex surrogate risks and discuss how the tail behavior of the loss function can affect the time and sample complexities of gradient descent.
+In Section \ref{sec:gd.zeroone} we provide our main results, which relies upon using soft margins to convert minimizers for the convex surrogate risk to approximate minimizers for the classification error.
+We conclude in Section \ref{sec:conclusion}.